Signals

 );

-integer.
-Such fundamental types are described in GObject
+G_TYPE_INTis a type of integer.
+Such fundamental types are described in gtype.h.

 /* "change-file" signal handler */